spatie/data-transfer-object/README.md

 }
 ```

 By adding doc blocks to our properties we can enforce stricter typing.
-Their values will be validated against the given type and a `TypeError` will be thrown if the value does not comply with it.

 Here are the possible ways of declaring types with doc blocks:

 ```php
 class PostData extends DataTransferObject